 Makes a compact rosette of dark green smooth leaves for salads and stir fries.
 21 days baby leaf 45 days full size.
 Slow to bolt if planted from late spring until mid-autumn.
 Sow seed 1cm apart for baby leaf and thin to 15-20cm apart for full size.

 Bred in California for growing in hot climates ‘UC157’ is best both for commercial plantings and home gardeners.
 Or direct sow seeds 1cm deep and 2cm apart in a drill after the danger of frost is over.
 Transplant the following winter into permanent beds.

-Excellent for baby leaf production it can be sown the year round and is especially useful for Italian style autumn and winter vegetable dishes, but also for summer salads.
+Excellent and bred for baby leaf production it can be sown the year round and is especially useful for Italian style autumn and winter vegetable dishes, but also for summer salads.
 Read more about Baby Leaf Kale, 'Onyx'

 Australia's favourite rocket and a much improved variety on previous selections.
 It is also slow to bolt.
 The dark green leaves have good texture and excellent flavour.
 Plant from early spring until mid-autumn for year round cropping.
 Read more about Baby Leaf, Wild Rocket ‘Nature’

 ‘Gold Fields’ is a selection of Genovese basil, the one used for pesto, that is more tolerant of cold weather than traditional varieties.
 A strong plant with dark green leaves it has all the flavour of older types but can be sown a month or two earlier.
 Read more about Basil 'Goldfields Early Wonder'

 Smaller growing and earlier cropping than ‘Aquadulce’.
 Our strain is rigorously reselected to give long pods often holding 5 beans per pod.
 Although dwarfer growing than ‘Aquadulce’ this variety will still need staking.